ErwinSturluson/Examples/Azure/AZ900/Clear/_02_CloudComputing.md

     - Data - SQL Server, PostreSQL, File Servers, etc.
     - Other - VMware, Azure Stack, etc.
 3. Best Practices - address common migration needs through the application of consistent best practices;
-4. Process Improvements - important part of this porcess heavy activity is to identify bottlenecks and improve with every migration.
+4. Process Improvements - important part of this process heavy activity is to identify bottlenecks and improve with every migration.

 ### **Innovate**